 Calculation Sheets for Small Project Stormwater (PDF) – Methods used by municipal/county officials to calculate recapture for projects with more than 2500 square feet of impervious surface proposed (not required for applicants)

 Homeowners Guide to Stormwater BMP Maintenance – Recommended reading material for all homeowners

 Native PA Species Shrubs and Trees Eligible for Stormwater Credits in Venango County - Recommended reading material for all homeowners

-Stormwater Management Operation and Maintenance Agreement (PDF) – Required for major subdivisions and land developments (usually more than 5,000 square feet)
+Stormwater Management Operation and Maintenance Agreement (PDF) – Required for all projects more than 5000 square feet

 Stormwater Management District Map (PDF)